BajKull/cardmaker/README.md

 **Logged user** can:

 - all that _unregistered user_ can
-- upload images from local disc to **Firebase** storage
+- upload images from local storage to **Firebase** storage
 - search all of the uploaded images by self and import them to canvas
 - generate link which is sent to administrator for a review

 ### `Browse templates`

-Users can browse verified cards, import them into their canvas, edit them or download them to their local disc.
+Users can browse verified cards, import them into their canvas, edit them or download them to their local storage.
 Each card has a views indicator which displays how many times each cards was viewed by different users.

 Users may filter the cards by their styles which are: